Quantization of algebraic invariants through Topological Quantum Field Theories: Abstract

 \section{Abstract}

 In this paper we investigate the problem of constructing Topological Quantum Field Theories (TQFTs) to quantize algebraic invariants.
-We provide necessary conditions for quantizability based on Euler characteristics and, in the case of surfaces, also sufficient conditions in terms of almost-TQFTs and almost-Frobenius algebras.
-As an application, we show that the $E$-polynomial of $G$-representation varieties is not a quantizable invariant by means of a monoidal TQFTs, for any algebraic group $G$ of positive dimension.
+We exhibit necessary conditions for quantizability based on Euler characteristics.
+In the case of surfaces, also provide a partial answer in terms of sufficient conditions by means of almost-TQFTs and almost-Frobenius algebras for wide TQFTs.
+As an application, we show that the Poincar\'e polynomial of $G$-representation varieties is not a quantizable invariant by means of a monoidal TQFTs for any algebraic group $G$ of positive dimension.